top of page

 We don’t have to choose between cats and our native species – it’s possible to care for both.
 Achieving this requires a new, balanced approach to cat management that recognises the value of cats as sentient beings, beloved companions, and important members of many communities across New Zealand.
 At the same time, it’s essential to acknowledge the impact cats can have on native wildlife and ecosystems.

-Effective and humane cat management involves considering the needs of cats and their guardians, while also ensuring protection for native species.
+Effective and humane cat management involves considering the needs of cats and their caregivers, while also ensuring protection for native species.
 There is no one-size-fits-all solution – different situations require different approaches.
 Collaboration between all stakeholders is key to creating solutions that reflect the diverse values people hold about both cats and the environment.

 What's the difference?